How Much Does a New York Wedding Planner Cost?

 A few key factors shape how wedding planners price their services:

-Level of support (Month-of Coordination vs. Partial Planning)
+• Level of support (Wedding Management vs. Partial Planning)

 A 50-person weekday city wedding will have different needs than a three-day Hudson Valley celebration with 150 guests and a full vendor team.